 I only needed 2 normal packs to do this, the amount you are limited to buying in one transaction.
 I ordered it in our weekly Asda delivery and squirrelled it away where Will wouldn’t have cause to look.

-On New Year’s Day I wrote suicide notes for four people.
+On New Year’s Day I wrote suicide notes for three people.
 I hid those too.
 I cried so much when writing them that I could barely see what I was fucking doing.
 I’d cried pretty much non-stop over the weekend anyway.
 I listened to my “Bad Mood” playlist on Spotify a lot and cried some more.
 I spent the next few days hanging out with Will and trying to make him happy.
 He got me Jurassic World Evolution on Steam for Christmas and we played a lot of that together.
 I got very emotional when a dinosaur died of old age and tried not to let on that it was actually because I was going to die in a couple of days.
 I was really going to get it right this time.

 I just got so sad.
 I already thought I was unbearably sad, but apparently I was wrong.
 By Thursday I didn’t want to leave Will, but knew that I had to.
 I asked him to change Joop’s cucumber for me to make sure he knew how to do it.
 I tied up a few loose ends.
 I held onto Will really tightly in bed on our last night together.
 I knew I’d miss him so much when I was dead and couldn’t be with him anymore; in my letter to him I asked him to put my urn on his desk in the morning and on his bedside table at night.